wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Standard 6AWG, Pink/Red SB50 battery leads with #10 bolted (0.2" diameter bolt hole) crimp lugs often come in the Kit of Parts.
 Teams are encouraged to use these leads.

-Battery leads must be copper, minimum size 6AWG and maximum length 12" - there is no maximum size.
+Battery lead cables must be copper, minimum size 6AWG and maximum length 12" - there is no maximum size.
 6AWG is sufficient for almost all robots.

 The Anderson SB Connector may be the standard Pink/Red SB50, or another Anderson SB connector.
 Teams are *STRONGLY* recommended to use the Pink/Red SB50 for interoperability: the other colors and sizes of housings will not intermate, and you will be unable to borrow batteries or chargers.